Health Clearance Information

 NOTES:

-- Quantiferon Gold Test/Blood Test Results done outside of the U.S. are accepted
+• Quantiferon Gold Test/Blood Test Results done both inside and outside of the U.S. are accepted

-- All TB risk assessments/skin tests/chest x-rays MUST be completed and signed by a U.S.-Licensed Healthcare Professional (M.D., D.O., N.P., P.A., or clinic stamp).
-(Chapter 164.2 of Title 11.
+• All TB screening/skin tests/chest x-rays MUST be completed and signed or stamped by a U.S.-licensed Healthcare Practitioner (MD, DO, APRN, or PA. per Chapter 164.2 of Title 11.
 Hawaiʻi Administrative Rules (HAR) for Tuberculosis)

-- A signed, documented diagnosis or verification of a history of varicella disease or herpes zoster by a practitioner may be substituted for a record of varicella vaccination.
-Practitioners may complete this form to confirm the documented diagnosis.
+• Documented diagnosis or verification of a history of varicella disease or herpes zoster signed by a practitioner (MD, DO, APRN, or PA) may be substituted for a record of varicella vaccination.
+Practitioners may complete this form to confirm the documented diagnosis, but must be able to provide the date of the illness.

-- NOTE: Valid Tdap dose must be administered on or after 10 years of age.
+• NOTE: Valid Tdap dose must be administered on or after 10 years of age.
 Do not confuse with DTaP (administered to children 0-6 years of age).
 Tdap was licensed for use in the U.S. in 2005.
-Doses recorded as “Tdap” with an administration date in the U.S. prior to 2005 should not be counted.
+Doses recorded as “Tdap” with an administration date in the U.S. prior to 2005 cannot be accepted.
+A Td vaccine, currently offered by some providers on Maui will also not be accepted.

 EXEMPTIONS FOR IMMUNIZATIONS